elm-city-craftworks/course-001/PART_1.md

 ## Part 1: Standard I/O streams and the file system

-The Practicing Ruby article we'll work through in this part of the course is [Building Unix-style command line applications](https://practicingruby.com/articles/building-unix-style-command-line-applications).
+The article we'll work through in this part of the course is [Building Unix-style command line applications](https://practicingruby.com/articles/building-unix-style-command-line-applications).
 Reading it carefully should prepare you to work through the following questions